Blog

 • Integrated CI/CD Pipeline: GitLab's built-in CI/CD pipeline automates the software delivery process, streamlining development workflows and ensuring rapid deployment.

-• Enhanced Security Features: GitLab prioritizes security and compliance, offering robust features such as code scanning and security dashboards to safeguard code integrity and protect against vulnerabilities.
+• Enhanced Security Features: GitLab priorities security and compliance, offering robust features such as code scanning and security dashboards to safeguard code integrity and protect against vulnerabilities.

 Disadvantages of GitHub and GitLab